Arudinne/Unicorn-Hat-HD-Arduino/README.md

 Pixel 0 is in the top right corner.
 Pixel 255 is in the bottom left corner.

-Tested on an Adafruit Feather NRF52, but should work on any thing to the best of my Knowledge.
+Tested on an Adafruit Feather NRF52, but should work on most Arduino Compatible devices.

 Adapted from this Gist: https://gist.github.com/emoryy/24899c8dee7112d62e4adfbdaaa4826a